Nintendo reports bumper $1 bn net profit in first quarter - RFI

 Tokyo (AFP)

-Nintendo on Thursday reported net profit surged to $1 billion in the first quarter, with players stuck at home during the coronavirus virus driving extraordinary demand for the gaming industry.
+Nintendo made $1 billion net profit in the first quarter, it said Thursday, with players stuck at home during the coronavirus pandemic driving extraordinary demand for the gaming industry.

-Sales more than doubled to 358 billion yen, as demand for its popular Switch console remained robust, as the device entered the crucial fourth year since its launch.
+The global health crisis has had devastating economic consequences across a broad range of industries, but the gaming sector has been a rare beneficiary of lockdowns that kept people indoors around the world.

-The results far exceeded the expectations of analysts and come on the back of the runaway success of both the Switch and Nintendo's hit "Animal Crossing" game.
+Sales more than doubled to 358 billion yen, as demand for its popular Switch console showed no sign of dying down, even as the device entered the crucial fourth year since its launch.

 "Sales for the entire Nintendo Switch family rose 166.6 percent year-on-year to 5.68 million units," the firm said, referring to both the original Switch and the stripped-back Switch Lite.